PatrickFrankAIU/ReactCheatSheet/README.md

 ## Creating a New App

 - Start by making a folder and opening it in VS Code
-- Open a terminal prompt and execute:
+- Open a terminal prompt and execute (note the period on the end!):
   ```bash
   npx create-react-app .
   ```